ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Review detail](../../images/review_detail.png)
 ### Average product rating
 This section shows the average rating of the product.
 The rating is shown via start and average score (value from 0 to 5).
 It also shows the number of reviews for the product and the distribution of ratings.
-Distribution values are rounded up - this means that if user submitted a rating of 4.5, it will be shown as 5 in the distribution.
+Distribution values are rounded up - this means that if the user submitted a rating of 4.5, it will be shown as 5 in the distribution.

 # Catalog
 # Localization
 # CMS
 # Users & Roles
+This page provides an overview of all users and roles.
+It is into two main parts:
+* Users
+* Roles

+## Users
+This section shows a list of all users.
+The list has the following columns:
+* Email
+* First name
+* Last name
+* Is Admin
+* Roles
+* Actions
+  * Edit - click on the edit button opens the user details page (see [below](#user-details))
+  * Delete - click on the delete button deletes the user

 # Recommender system